andrea-ga/computational-intelligence/quixo/README.md

 - Uses alpha-beta pruning, to prune not promising branches;
 - Uses hard cut off, in order to be faster.

-Increasing the *max_depth* parameter (inside the *make_move* function of the *MyPlayerMinMax* class) allows to have better results but with longer computational time.
+Increasing the *max_depth* parameter (inside the *make_move* function of the *MyPlayerMinMax* class) can bring to have better results but with longer execution time.
 This is because the hard cut off is called later, allowing the agent to discover more states.
+In the current solution it is setted to 2.
+Setting it to 1 can decrease a lot the execution time but with worse results.

 ## Results
 ### MinMax (player 0) vs Random (player 1) with *max_depth=1*